OneSignal/OneSignal-Unity-SDK/MIGRATION.md

 </td>
 </table>

-#### Remove the user's Email subscription and get the result of the call
+#### Unlink the Email subscription from the device so that it will no longer be updated and get the result of the call
 <table><td>2.x.x</td><td>3.x.x</td><tr>
 <td>